By Christopher Lyon, Director of Fleet Relations, NTEA

 While it may not be obvious that all of these fuel types are suitable for transportation, all biomass fuels do have a means to convert to liquid or gaseous fuels (renewable CNG, for example), and there are success stories of fleets running on landfill gas.
 In the Netherlands, biomass “digesters” are in continuous use as a renewable fuel source.
 Remaining sources all create electricity, which is growing in popularity as a transportation fuel.

 The choice challenge is difficult simply as a result of the wide variety of available products.
 There’s fascinating growth in the number of products fueled by electric energy, such as battery electric, hybrid electric, plug-in hybrid electric and fuel cell vehicles.
-Beyond electric solutions, CNG, propane and LNG offer reduced engine emissions as compared to traditional petroleum options.
-In addition to changing engine technologies, viable solutions for meeting sustainability goals should include renewable fuels.
+Beyond electric solutions, CNG, propane and LNG also offer reduced engine emissions as compared to traditional petroleum options.
+In addition to changing engine technologies, viable solutions for meeting your sustainability goals should include renewable fuels.
 Renewable CNG, renewable diesel, ethanol and biodiesel fuels represent an excellent retrofit strategy for most fleets.

 Know the options

 Infrastructure can be a challenge on its own, whether it’s the cost to install your own refueling site, using local public access stations, or in some cases, product availability.
 For example, a predominately warm region may not have the same gas pipelines installed for CNG as colder locations (a result of using the same fuel for home heating).
-Although building a sustainable legacy fleet may not draw as much attention as the latest emerging technologies, it can positively influence the budget as these solutions can sharply reduce the cost to move to improved sustainability.
+Although building a sustainable legacy fleet may not draw as much attention as the latest emerging technologies, it can positively influence the budget as these solutions can sharply reduce the cost to move your fleet to improved sustainability.
 Sustainability can be as simple as doing the same amount of work while consuming less resources.

 Monitor driver behavior